danse/multiversum/reiterated/2021-09-19-discontrol.md

 Deepening starts when one is able to move the focus to some ground, which is chaotic.

-Growing complexity as a feature of successful diving.
+Growing complexity as a feature of successful grounding.

 Some reactions give us a ton of matter out of nothing.
 For instance when we find an interesting page or we receive mail, that can spawn a